All about itching and what you can do

 Itching is common.
 Actually, everyone suffers from it from time to time.
 The medical term for itching without visible skin abnormalities is pruritus.
 Itching with skin abnormalities is called prurigo.

 Do you suffer from itching yourself?
-Then for you, itching is probably just itching.
+An itch is probably just an itch for you.

 And you want to get rid of it before it drives you crazy!